CyberShadow/RABCDAsm/README.md

   * `#set` *word* *string* - assigns the contents of the string to the variable *word*.
   * `#unset` *word* - deletes the variable *word*.
-  * `#privatens` defines a private namespace alias, as described above.
+  * `#privatens` *number* *string* - deprecated, currently ignored.
   * `#version` specifies the syntax version of the disassembly.
 Newer RABCDAsm versions may emit disassembly output that is not backwards-compatible, but should still understand older disassemblies.
 The versions are:
      1. The first version.
      2. Introduced in v1.11 to work around error in ABC format specification.
+     3. Introduced in v1.12 to support multiple non-private namespaces with the same name.
 This is the current version.

 ### Variables